ocupop/refed-website/src/_states/kansas.md

           Donor: A good faith donor <br>
           Distributor: Nonprofit/charitable organization
         eligible_recipients:
         standards_for_donated_food: 'Includes food not readily marketable due to appearance, freshness, grade, or surplus; and must comply with K.S.A.
-65-655'
+65-655 et. seq., including the prohibition of misbranded food.'
         protections_apply_when_recipient_pays_for_donated_food: 'No'
         protections_apply_to_direct_donations: 'No'
         additional_protections: